aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 ### Final thoughts

-Congratulations on the completing your first AuroraPass integration!
+Congratulations on completing your first AuroraPass integration!

 If you still have some questions, please contact our team via [Discord](https://discord.com/invite/dEFJBz8HQV) by opening a support ticket there.